sympy/sympy/doc/src/tutorial/matrices.rst

 Zero Testing
 ------------

-If your matrix operations are failing or evaluating wrong answers, one of the common reasons would be originating from zero testing.
+If your matrix operations are failing or returning wrong answers, one of the common reasons would be zero testing.
-If there is any expression during the evaluation process not properly zero-tested, the undertested zero can possibly bring issues in finding pivots for gaussian elimination, or deciding whether the matrix is inversible, or any other higher level functions which relies on the prior procedures.
+If there an expression not properly zero-tested, it can possibly bring issues in finding pivots for gaussian elimination, or deciding whether the matrix is inversible, or any high level functions which relies on the prior procedures.

-Currently, the SymPy's default method of zero testing ``_iszero`` is only guaranteed to be accurate in some limited domain of symbolic expressions, and any complicated expressions which are beyond its decidability are tested as ``None``, which are mostly treated as logically equivalent to ``False`` in SymPy's policy.
+Currently, the SymPy's default method of zero testing ``_iszero`` is only guaranteed to be accurate in some limited domain of numerics and symbols, and any complicated expressions which are beyond its decidability are tested as ``None``, which behaves similar to logical ``False``.

 Currently, the methods using zero testing procedures are as followings.